 The name Bowling Ball beach could only be named after one thing…bowling balls!
 When the tide is out visitors are able to see endless round rocks of similar shapes and sizes that look exactly like the inside of a bowling alley on Friday night (without the disco ball).

-Bowling Ball Beach is great for getting picturesque photos of the lovely California coast.
+Bowling Ball Beach is great for getting picturesque photos when you’re completing a California coast itinerary.
 Beyond that, there is decent surf just a bit north at Whiskey Shoals as well as good place to try your hand at SUP.

 Lavender Fields on Mt Shasta